Today’s blog comes from Evan Holt, a Content Development Specialist for Ontario Parks. Evan has completed the Frontenac Challenge five times!

 The ultimate hiking challenge

 The challenge was created by Park Superintendent Lloyd Chapman in 1993 to celebrate the 100th anniversary of Ontario’s provincial park system.
-If you can complete the 160 km challenge by Halloween, you will be presented with a certificate of accomplishment at the Frontenac Challenge celebratory BBQ in November.
+If you can complete the 160 km challenge by Halloween, you will be presented with a certificate of accomplishment.

 Complete it five times and your name will be engraved on the “800 km Club” plaque.
 After 10 times, you will be recognized on the “10 Challenge Under Their Boots” plaque.